Japan Air Self-Defense Force: History

+As of 2020, the JASDF is under increasing pressure to intercept warplanes from China's People's Liberation Army Air Force (PLAAF) close to entering its air space.
+As of the last fiscal year ending in March 2020, the JASDF scrambled aircraft a record 947 times to intercept PLAAF warplanes.
+This has resulted in heavy wear and tear on their F-15J fighter aircraft, due to this, as of 2021, the JASDF intercepts fewer PLAAF warplane approaches and has deployed F-35 fighter jets to supplement the F-15J fighter jets in this role.

 On 17 March 2021, the Mitsubishi F-4EJ Phantom II was retired after 50 years of service with the JASDF, being replaced by the F-35A.

 During the 9 months of fiscal year 2021, JASDF fighters scrambled against 785 inbound flights.
 Chinese aircraft were intercepted 571 times (70%), and 199 Russian aircraft.
 The majority of the Chinese aircraft flew over Okinawa prefecture.

+On 22 October 2023, the JASDF conducted its first-ever trilateral exercise with the South Korean and United States air forces near the Korean Peninsula.

+The JASDF's Mitsubishi F-2 fighters are slated to be replaced by a future sixth-generation stealth fighter developed under the Global Combat Air Programme (GCAP).
+This aircraft would be designed by a joint venture set-up in mid-2025 with manufacturing and assembly being subcontracted to Britain's BAE Systems, Italy's Leonardo, and Japan's Mitsubishi Heavy Industries.

+A trilateral organisation called the GCAP International Government Organization (GIGO) would oversee the entire project; it would be headquartered in the UK and led by former Japanese Vice Minister of Defense Masami Oka.
+The fighter is slated to be deployed by 2035 and would be a crewed platform which would possibly be capable of directing other autonomous aircraft.

+From 17th September 2025, several Kawasaki C-2 and Mitsubishi F-15J are deployed to RAF Coningsby from Chitose Air Base as part of the Atlantic Eagle Deployment, the first JASDF deployment to Europe.

 Organization

 Major units of the JASDF are the Air Defense Command, Air Support Command, Air Training Command, Air Development and Test Command, and Air Materiel Command.
 The Air Support Command is responsible for direct support of operational forces in rescue, transportation, control, weather monitoring and inspection.
 The Air Training Command is responsible for basic flying and technical training.
 The Air Development and Test Command, in addition to overseeing equipment research and development, is also responsible for research and development in such areas as flight medicine.
-On May 19, 2020 the JASDF officially inaugurated its Space Operation Squadron.
+On May 19, 2020, the JASDF officially inaugurated its Space Operation Squadron.

 The Air Defense Command has northern, central, and western regional headquarters located at Misawa, Iruma, and Kasuga, respectively and the Southwestern Composite Air Division based at Naha, Okinawa Prefecture.
 All four regional headquarters control surface-to-air missile units of both the JASDF and the JGSDF located in their respective areas.